sithops/Crassus/SPEC.md

 * uuid		= The UUID assigned to the plugin by Crassus
 * crassus	= The UUID of crassus

+This header will be set with report: 1

 ### Version 0

 For this document, a crassus message will be referred to as `m`.